rdehaan/jaggpy/README.md

 - `v, j`: The number of voters `v` followed by the number of distinct judgment sets `j`.
 - `J, Label_1;...;Label_n`: The number of times this judgment set occurs followed by the labels of the accepted formulas.
 The formulas should be separated by a semicolon.
 Issues that are not accepted are rejected.

 By starting a line with a "#" the line will be ignored in the reading of the file.
 Blank lines will also be ignored.
+Using these comments and blank lines the `.jagg` file can be made more readable.

 An example of the format of a `.jagg` file is:
 ```